auchenberg/slotCount.js/README.md

 ```

 ## Credits
-slotCount.js is a project by [http://kenneth.io](Kenneth Auchenberg)
+slotCount.js is a project by [Kenneth Auchenberg](http://kenneth.io)